MicrosoftDocs/dataexplorer-docs/kusto/concepts/data-purge.md

 [!INCLUDE [gdpr-intro-sentence](../includes/gdpr-intro-sentence.md)]

-As a data platform, Azure Data Explorer supports the ability to delete individual records, by using Kusto `.purge` and related commands.
+The data platform supports the ability to delete individual records, by using Kusto `.purge` and related commands.
 You can also [purge an entire table](#purging-an-entire-table) or purge records in a [materialized view](../management/materialized-views/materialized-view-purge.md).

 > [!WARNING]
 > Data deletion through the `.purge` command is designed to be used to protect personal data and should not be used in other scenarios.
 It is not designed to support frequent delete requests, or deletion of massive quantities of data, and may have a significant performance impact on the service.